-Several literatures reviewed have indicated that researches on fertility treatment focused solely on women and this has been attributed to the fact that women are generally perceived to be the center of infertility causes.
-Infertility affects an estimated 15% of couples globally, resulting to 48.5 million couples.
+Several studies reviewed have indicated that researches on fertility treatment focused solely on women and this has been attributed to the fact that women are generally perceived to be the center of infertility causes.

-According to Fledderjohann (2012), Infertility do have consequences that do affect social interactions, marital stability and mental health but these consequences are perceived not to be shared equally by couples.
-This is because men are mostly perceived not to be involving in fertility treatment in countries like Ghana.
+According to Fledderjohann (2012), Infertility does have consequences that do affect social interactions, marital stability and mental health, but these consequences are perceived not to be shared equally by couples.
+This is because men are mostly perceived not to be involved in fertility treatment in countries like Ghana.

-Several traditional reproductive health programs have been known to exclusively focus on women and less on men.
+It is perceived that several traditional reproductive health programs have been known to exclusively focus on women and less on men.
 The various programs that are designed to deal with family planning, prevention of unwanted pregnancies and the promotion of safe parenthood consider women as their most significant clients.

 Most health programmes on reproductive health in Ghana focused on antenatal and post-natal care, family planning services and child vaccination mostly targeting women to a greater extent compared to men (Odoi-Agyarko, 2013).
 Also, most of the studies on male involvement in reproductive health focused on their uptake of family planning services (Adongo at al., 2013; Bawah, 2002) and males' participation in maternal health services (Aborgio, 2013; Aborgio et al., 2013) with little or no attention to their involvement in fertility treatment.
-However, men have a strong reproductive health decision making powers regarding the number of children and choice of contraceptives (Ministry of Health, 2009).
+However, men have strong reproductive health decision-making powers regarding the number of children and choice of contraceptives (Ministry of Health, 2009).
 The identity of womanhood has been centered on motherhood, accounting for differential experiences of infertility (Boafo, 2010).